grassroot72/Maestro2/README.md

 All the source code is written in C.
-Some of the datastructures, such as, red black tree is used as the container of the connection nodes, http keep alive feature is carefully tangled in the rolling of connection nodes.
+Some of the datastructures, such as, red black tree is used as the container of the connection nodes (container for holding the connection nodes can also be skiplist), http keep alive feature is carefully tangled in the rolling of connection nodes.
 Please dive into the source code for more details :)